Home / Guide / How to Calculate Welding Electrode Requirements for Pipes Correctly

 From the example:

-5. Adjust to the type of welding wire
+5. Adjust to the type of welding electrode

-With this combination, the calculation of requirements can be divided according to the type of welding wire per layer.
+With this combination, the calculation of requirements can be divided according to the type of welding electrode per layer.

-The following are several types or products of welding wire for pipe welding needs, namely:
+The following are several types or products of welding electrode for pipe welding needs, namely:

 1. Kobe Steel LB-52 Welding Electrodes